• Queen Mary University of London (LLB, 2017 – First Class, top result in both years of study)

 Financial Crime

-Kate is developing a financial crime practice which has thus far included:
+Kate has a busy and varied financial crime practice which includes:

-• Defending allegations of fraud in the Crown Court;
+• Defending and prosecuting allegations of fraud and money laundering in the Crown Court;

-• Prosecutions of corporate bodies under the Company Law Act;
+• Prosecution of corporate bodies under the Company Law Act;

 • Acting as independent LPP counsel in relation to material obtained pursuant to a POCA production order during investigations into fraud and money laundering;

-• Advising in a large-scale offshore investigation of fraud, corruption and money laundering, involving the gathering and sifting of evidence obtained from multiple jurisdictions via mutual legal assistance frameworks;
+• Advising in large-scale offshore investigations of fraud, corruption and money laundering, involving the gathering and sifting of evidence obtained from multiple jurisdictions via mutual legal assistance frameworks.

 She accepts instructions to investigate, review material, advise, prosecute and defend in relation to allegations of financial crime including fraud, bribery/corruption, and money laundering.